Cache Plugin

 |---|---|---|---|

-ttl | number | 300 | Global time-to-live in seconds. |
+ttl | number | 300 | Time-to-live in seconds |

-maxSize | number | Infinity | Max number of entries before LRU eviction. |
+maxSize | number | Infinity | Max cache entries before LRU eviction |

-methods | string[] | ['GET'] | HTTP methods to cache. |
+methods | string[] | ['GET'] | HTTP methods to cache |

-storage | CacheStorage | Memory | Custom storage implementation (e.g., localStorage). |
+storage | CacheStorage | In-memory | Custom storage adapter |

-keyGenerator | Function | Default | Logic to generate unique cache keys. |
+keyGenerator | Function | Default | Custom cache key logic |

 Custom Storage